zzxCNCZ/Liugq5713.github.io/lib/react/README.md

 如何实现 keep-alive,两个方法

 - Keep data cached separately from the component.
 For example, you can lift state up to an ancestor that doesn't get mounted, or put it in a sideways cache like Redux.
 We're also working on a first-class API support for this.
-- Don't unmount the views you want to “keep alive”, just hide them with style={{display: 'none'}}.
+- Don't unmount the views you want to “keep alive”, just hide them with style display: 'none'.

 ## q：preform a react state update on an unmounted component